nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **About phone number**
 Phone numbers must contain at least 3 digits.
-Alphabets and special characters are not accepted.
+You can add extra information after digits for you to keep track of what the number is for.
 For additional phone numbers, please make use of `ALTERNATE_CONTACT`
 </div>